The NIH Almanac

 The Office of the Director plans, directs, coordinates, and evaluates the development of programs and activities of the Center.
 Within the Office:

-- The Office of Clinical and Regulatory Affairs plans, coordinates, and monitors NCCAM's clinical trials, serving as a resource for investigators and helping to ensure the safety of trials; oversees the Center's Data Safety Monitoring Board; and ensures compliance with Institutional Review Board and U.S. Food and Drug Administration regulations.
+- The Office of Clinical and Regulatory Affairs plans, coordinates, and monitors NCCIH's clinical trials, serving as a resource for investigators and helping to ensure the safety of trials; oversees the Center's Data Safety Monitoring Board; and ensures compliance with Institutional Review Board and U.S. Food and Drug Administration regulations.

-- The Office of Communications and Public Liaison handles activities pertaining to the dissemination of information about NCCAM and complementary and alternative medicine.
+- The Office of Communications and Public Liaison handles activities pertaining to the dissemination of information about NCCIH and complementary and alternative medicine.
 Its work includes maintaining the Center's website, operating the Information Clearinghouse, serving as liaison with the media, and implementing education and outreach initiatives.

 - The Office of Administrative Operations is responsible for financial management, administrative operations, and the design and implementation of innovative business and management systems.